37 documents you may encounter during your Employment Tribunal claim (and what they mean)

 This may not seem like an obvious one to include on the list, but particularly if you’re making a claim for constructive dismissal, then you should think about your resignation letter as an important document in your case.

 If you’re arguing that due to your employer’s behaviour, you had no choice but to resign from your employment, then your resignation letter should say why you are resigning and should explain any delay in resigning.
-Use our resignation letter template to have the best chances for a successful claim.

 4. ET1